commerceblock/pymainstay/README.md

 	Staychain ID not committed to Git history

-### Sidechain syncronisation
+### Sidechain synchronization

-The client can be used to syncronise a sidechain state against a Bitcoin staychain.
+The client can be used to synchronize a sidechain state against a Bitcoin staychain.
 This is performed using the `sync` command, and requires an RPC connection to both a full Bitcoin node (or trusted block explorer) and the sidechain node.
 As with the Bitcoin node connection, the sidechain node connection can also be set in the client config:

 	$ msc config -b username:password@localhost:8332  # Bitcoin node
 	$ msc config -n username:password@localhost:8336  # Sidechain node